 Expanding to Two New Locations

-This Summer, Martha’s Table will expand to two new locations: The Commons at Stanton Square (The Commons) and The Maycroft.
-Through the collaborative efforts of the Horning Family Fund, Horning Brothers, Community of Hope, and Martha’s Table, we will open The Commons, a newly-constructed, 43,000-squarefoot facility located in the Fort Stanton/Hillsdale area of D.C.’s Ward 8.
-The Commons will serve as our new headquarters and hub for programs and community supports.
-Meanwhile, we will house additional early childhood education programs and food supports at our satellite location in D.C.’s Ward 1, in partnership with Jubilee Housing at the historic Maycroft building in Columbia Heights.
+This year, Martha’s Table will expand to two new locations: The Commons at Stanton Square (The Commons) and The Maycroft.
+Through the collaborative efforts of the Horning Family Fund, Horning Brothers, Community of Hope, and Martha’s Table, we have opened The Commons, a newly-constructed, 43,000-squarefoot facility located in the Fort Stanton/Hillsdale area of D.C.’s Ward 8.
+The Commons serves as our new headquarters and hub for programs and community supports.
+Meanwhile, we house additional early childhood education programs and food supports at our satellite location in D.C.’s Ward 1, in partnership with Jubilee Housing at the historic Maycroft building in Columbia Heights.